PaulVanSchayck/ha-nl-weather/README.md

 ### Weather entities

+- `weather.weer_{location}` combined weather entity
+  - Uses observations for current values when available
+  - Falls back to forecast when observations are missing
+  - Supports `get_minute_forecast` for precipitation nowcast
 - `weather.weer_{location}_observations` for current weather observations
 - `weather.weer_{location}_forecast` for the weather forecast
-  - This entity also supports the service call `get_minute_forecast` to get the precipitation nowcast.
+  - Also supports the service call `get_minute_forecast` to get the precipitation nowcast.

+By default, the combined `weather.weer_{location}` entity is intended as the primary weather entity.
+The separate observations and forecast entities remain available and can be enabled when needed.

 ### Sensor entities